2018-11-27 00:35:39

 @Rotonen I think it means 5 blocks worth of shares.

-I think it means they average your shares across 5 blocks and pay you based on that.
 It rewards people that have been there longer first, new people will see smaller payments, at first (because their average isn't up)

 ok, I have a high priority trouble ticket to reduce the noise of that Dell R900